rubenwardy/minetest_modding_book/en/chapters/formspecs.md

 ## Contexts

-In quite a lot of cases you want your minetest.show_formspec to give information to the callback which you don't want to have to send to the client.
-Information such as what a chat command was called with, or what the dialog is about.
+In many cases you want minetest.show_formspec to give information to the callback which you don't want to send to the client.
+This might include what a chat command was called with, or what the dialog is about.

-Let's say you are making a form to handle land protection information.
+For example, you might make a form to handle land protection information:

 {% highlight lua %}
 --